jerrycodesomething/ADA/README.md

 provided that the difference of distance between the 2 cities is not more than 40% and the difference of sentiment analysis between the 2 cities is not less than 2%.

-<br>&nbsp;  Throughout this project, several algorithms were used; with some being implemented
+<br>&nbsp;&nbsp;&nbsp;  Throughout this project, several algorithms were used; with some being implemented
 or adapted to fit different problem cases.
 Among them were a couple algorithms not learnt in this course.
 For certain sub-problems, the various problem-solving techniques and algorithm implementations taught throughout this WIA2005 Algorithm Design and Analysis